HajdariL/HajdariL/README.md

 Hello!

-My interests are cognitive neuroscience and data science, currently studying data science and finished my master in psychology where I focused on cognitive neuroscience.
+My interests are cognitive neuroscience and data science, currently studying data science and almost finished my master in psychology where I focused on cognitive neuroscience.

 I like programming in R, Java & recently Python.